What Is AMP and Why Does It Matter for Your Website?

 https://cdn.ampproject.org/c/s/original.domain.com/page.html

-How to Implement AMP on Your Site?
+How to Set Up AMP on Your Website?

 <!doctype html>

-<html amp lang=”en-US”>
+<html amp lang=”en”>

 <head>